ironhack-labs/lab-javascript-advanced-collection-methods/README.md

 ![Abbey Road front door](https://i.imgur.com/1kRBdy4.jpg)

-Lodash is a great tool for retrieving information.
-But first, take a look at the data object located in the `abbeyRoad.js` file in your `lib` folder.
+Take a look at the data object located in the `abbeyRoad.js` file in your `lib` folder.

 **November looks like a good month:** In the 30's, they use to gather information about the months when the recordings where made.
 Get the artist who recorded the most on November in Abbey Road.